 1. High Liquidity

 However, short-term bonds and bond funds are subject to fluctuations in value – albeit small changes.
-Despite this risk, a Wall Street Journal article notes that more advisors are moving their clients’ funds into short-term bond
+In a year of greater volatility, short term investments are an important component of a diversified portfolio.

 1. Low Return

 There is no such thing as a free lunch; in exchange for high liquidity and low volatility, short-term investments offer little in the way of investment return.
-In fact, most commercial banks offer practically nothing on savings accounts right now.
-Investment custodians (Charles Schwab, Vanguard, etc.) similarly offer negligible returns money market accounts as well.
+In fact, most commercial banks offer practically nothing on savings accounts when interests rates are low, and don’t increase by much as interest rates climb.
+Investment custodians (Charles Schwab, Vanguard, etc.) similarly offer negligible returns on money market accounts.

-This is problematic because when your investments generate a low-return, you run the risk of running out of money in retirement.
+Why is this problematic?
+When your investments generate a low-return, you run the risk of running out of money in retirement.

 2. Tax Treatment